Skip to content

 from pydoll.protocol.input.types import MouseButton

-# Left click with humanized movement (default)
+# Left click (default, instant)

 await tab.mouse.click(500, 300)